noelwelsh/making-eyes/intro.markdown

 ### Startup and Shutdown

 We pass to `startup` a function that will create any resources we need.
 This function must return a `Future`.
-Futures are an abstraction for handling concurrency, which hold a computation that will complete some time in the future.
+Futures are an abstraction for handling concurrency, which hold a computation that will complete some time in &hellip; the future.
 This is the first hint at how pervasively BlueEyes has adopted a high performance approach.
-We'll talk about futures in detail later.
-For now, all you need to know is that to convert a value to a future of that value you call `akka.Promise.success`.
+We'll talk about futures in the [chapter on concurrency](concurrency.html).
+For now, all you need to know is that to convert a value to a future of that value you call `akka.dispatch.Future`[^futures].

+[^futures]: It is actually slightly more efficient to call `akka.dispatch.Promise.succesful`, but this messes up type inference in this simple example.

 The simplest startup function does nothing:

 {% highlight scala %}
 startup {
-  Promise.success{()}
+  Future { () }
 }
 {% endhighlight %}

-The `shutdown` function is similar, except it takes a function from a configuration (of the same type as the value return by the startup function) to a future.
+The `shutdown` function is similar, except it takes a function from a configuration (of the same type as the value returned by the startup function) to a future.
 Since we haven't done anything in our startup we don't need to do anything in our shutdown:

 {% highlight scala %}
 shutdown { config =>
-  Promise.success{()}
+  Future { () }
 }
 {% endhighlight %}

 Our code currently looks like:

 {% highlight scala %}
-import akka.Promise
+import akka.dispatch.Future
 import blueeyes.BlueEyesServiceBuilder

 trait CalculatorService extends BlueEyesServiceBuilder {
   val calculatorService = service("calculatorService", "1.0.0") {
     context =>
       startup {
-        Promise.success{()}
+        Future { () }
       } ->
       request {
         // Handle requests
       } ->
       shutdown { config =>
-        Promise.success{()}
+        Future { () }
       }
   }
 }